 A new post on the Staffordshire Hoard website has announced completion of the cleaning and conservation project.
 With many tiny fragments emerging from the soil during this process, the total number of pieces is now about 4,000.
 Several pieces have been reconstructed from these fragments, with surprising results.
 The research phase is continuing and a… Read More Staffordshire Hoard Conservation Programme Completed

 This week we have selected a superb silver and glass buckle from Late Antiquity.
 This object was made at the moment in history when the Western European provinces of the Roman Empire were slipping further from centralised authority and becoming the de facto semi-barbarian kingdoms of the Franks, Visigoths, Saxons and others.
-Our object dates… Read More Our Object the the Week: A Merovingian Frankish Silver and Glass Buckle, Late 5th – 6th Century AD.
+Our object dates… Read More Our Object the the Week: A Merovingian Frankish Silver and Glass Buckle, Late 5th – 6th Century AD

 In dealing with antiquities, one tends to focus on objects truly “ancient” in that they belong to cultures such as Mesopotamia, Egypt, Greece, Rome.
 Defining precisely what is ancient or an antiquity is itself something of a puzzle, with scholars, dealers, curators and collectors all having varying opinions.
 Clio Ancient Art has defined any object… Read More Medieval Antiquities in London: The British Museum and Museum of London

 http://www.staffordshirehoard.org.uk/video/installing-hoard-gallery – A new video on the Staffordshire Hoard, featuring the mounting and installing of Hoard objects into the new Staffordshire Hoard gallery at Birmingham Museum & Art Gallery.
 The new gallery opened on 17th October.